BushraYusufkhan/My-Master-s-Thesis-Project/README.md

 ```
 And for the long reads Also I used the same logic (same script) to extract chimeric reads and divide them into clusters.
 And then later visulaized each cluster on IGV.

 However, there was a problem with Akagi's samples.
 It is whole-exome sequencing data, so it is a heavy dataset.
 There are also other reads exactly at the same location of human-HPV chimeric reads.
 Some are human-human chimeric reads, some are not even chimeric.
 So, when you extract them with samtools piping.
 Some of the human-chimeric reads might not get extracted.
-And also if you run the mapping again, even if you use the same parameters and you might get different results.
 I got to know about this very late in my analysis.
 I was almost done; otherwise, I would have tried to fix this.
 So, I had to do it all over again for the actual number of reads.
 One by one, I visualised every cluster again, this time in the original file.
 The conclusion is that you might need something robust to extract chimeric reads; piping with samtools and awk might not be able to do the job for WGS data.

-#### Calulate mean coverage of Human breakpoints Of HPV-enriched Illumina short reads and PacBio-CLR data:
+#### Calculate mean coverage of Human breakpoints of HPV-enriched Illumina short reads and PacBio-CLR data:
 ```
 #!/usr/bin/env bash